 Networking

 Web Page Design

 Programming

 Help Desk

 PowerPoint

 Digital Media Arts

+Total credit hours = 39

 Associate of Applied Science in Web Technologies

 About the Program

 The Associate of Applied Science Degree in Web Technologies prepares students to design and develop websites.
-The kinds of websites students will learn to design and develop include a range from relatively simple websites that provide information, to complex, large-scale websites that provide information and interactive websites that allow users to perform transactions.
+The kinds of websites students will learn to design and develop include a range from relatively simple websites that provide information, to complex, largescale websites that provide information and interactive websites that allow users to perform transactions.
 Students will learn the fundamental tools of web design and development: HTML (Hypertext Markup Language), CSS (Cascading Style Sheets), JavaScript, DHTML (Dynamic HTML), and XML (Extensible Markup Language).
 They will learn how to create forms for transactional websites using Perl and CGI (Common Gateway Interface).
 They will learn the techniques of information architecture and the principles of web usability.
 They will integrate these tools, techniques, and principles in the design and development of complex websites in a course on creating a web portfolio.
-Upon graduation, they will be prepared to work in web design companies, in small businesses and institutions as the sole web designer and developer, or in large businesses and institutions as part of a team of web designers and developers.
+Upon graduation, they will be prepared to work in web design companies, in small businesses and institutions as the sole web designer and developer, or in large businesses and institutions as part of a team of web designers and

 Specific Requirements

-A minimum of 65 credit hours with a minimum cumulative grade point average of 2.0.
-Minimum grade of C (not C-) in each Core Course.
+1. A minimum of 65 credit hours with a minimum cumulative grade point average of 2.0

+2. Minimum grade of C (not C-) in each Core Course

-At least 15 of these 65 hours must be UNM-Los Alamos catalog credit courses taken in residence.
+At least 15 of these 65 hours must be UNM-LA catalog credit courses taken in residence.
 A maximum of 6 CR/NC hours in technical electives only may count towards the degree.
 Please see an advisor regarding eligibility of a particular CR/NC class.

-2. Writing and Speaking (9 credit hours)
+3. Writing and Speaking (9 credit hours)

 Engl 101: Composition I: Exposition (3)

 Engl 119T: Technical Communications (3)

 or

 Engl 102: Composition II: Analysis & Argument (3)

 C & J 221: Interpersonal Communications (3)

 or

 C & J 225: Small Group Communications (3)

-3. Core Requirements (27 credit hours)
+4. Core Requirements (33 credit hours)

 IT 120LT: Networking Core Concepts (3)

-IT 145LT: Web Design Fundamentals: HTML and

-Introduction to Style Sheets (3)
+IT 145LT: Web Design Fundamentals: HTML and Introduction to Style Sheets (3)

 IT 147LT: Web Usability (3)

 IT 149LT: Web Design: Introduction to JavaScript (3)

 IT 150LT: Web Design: Intermediate Style Sheets and

 Introduction to DHTML (3)

+IT 165LT: Introduction to Web Authoring (3

 IT 241LT: Web Design: Introduction to XML (3)

 IT 242LT: Web Design: Introduction to Forms (3)

-IT 244LT: Information Architectures for Complex Web Sites (3)
+IT 244LT: Information Architectures for

+Complex Web Sites (3)

 IT 246LT: Web Design: Creating a Portfolio (3)

+CS 160LT: Introduction to JAVA (3)

-4. Mathematics and Statistics (3 credit hours)
+5. Mathematics and Statistics (3 credit hours)

 Math 150: Pre-Calculus Mathematics (3)

-5. Physical/Natural Sciences (4 credit hours)
+6. Physical Science (4 credit hours)

 Select from the following:

-Biol 110/112L: Biology/Biology Laboratory (Non-

-Majors) (4)
+Biol 110: Biology for Non-Majors (3)

+Biol 112L: Biology for Non-Majors Lab (1)

-Biol 121L: Principles of Biology (4)
+Biol 201: Molecular and Cell Biology (4)

-Biol 122L: Principles of Biology (4)
+Biol 202: Genetics (4)

-Chem IIIL: Elements of General Chemistry (4)
+Chem 111L: Elements of General Chemistry (4)

 Chem 121L: General Chemistry (4)

 Chem 122L: General Chemistry (4)

-Astr 101/101L: Introduction to Astronomy/Astronomy
+Astr 101: Introduction to Astronomy (3)

-Laboratory (4)
+Astr 101L: Astronomy Lab (1)

-Physcs 102/102L: Introduction to Physics/Physics
+Physics 102: Introduction to Physics (3)

-Laboratory (4)
+Physcs 102L: Physics Lab (1)

-Physcs 160: General Physics (3)
+Physics 160: General Physics (3)

-Physcs 160L [163L]: General Physics Lab (1)
+Physics 160L: General Physics Lab (1)

-E & PS 101/105L: How the Earth Works - An Intro
+E & PS 101: How the Earth Works - An Introduction

-duction to Geology/Physical Geology Laboratory (4)
+to Geology (3)

+E & PS 105L: Physical Geology Lab (1)

 Nat Sc 261L: Physical Science (4)

 Nat Sc 262L: Life Science (4)

 Nat Sc 263L: Environmental Science (4)

-6. Social/Behavioral Science (6 credit hours)
+7. Humanities/Fine Arts/Social/Behavioral Science (9 credit hours)

-Select from the following:
+Required: